lukexi/rumpus/Notes.md

 - [x] Key handling

-- [ ] Build Pd patches physically.
+- Build Pd patches physically.
 Remote control Pd in the same way as metapatching.
+    UPDATE: I've got this working in pd-haskell/test/test-meta

+- Extensible
 Need a better way to define component-systems.
 E.g, would like a "Lifetime" component-system that makes a thing automatically expire.

 No need to make these fully runtime, I guess, thanks to halive?

+UPDATE: ok, I've got a sketch of this in Projects/extensible-systems/

+- Script systems
 "Script" system as parallel path.
 Component holds init func, which returns a state, and an update func which can update the state.
 Hold state in a Dynamic.

+- Touchable audio
 Route touchable audio through the vive touchpad such that it's audible from the outside!!
 Build a pair of threads that just listen for a frequency + envelope + duty cycle message and transform it to pulses for the controller.